English | Lietuviškai

 5. Basic programs

-In the Peropesis Linux file system programs are located in /bin, /sbin, /usr/bin and /usr/sbin directories.
+In the Peropesis file system programs are located in /bin, /sbin, /usr/bin and /usr/sbin directories.
 In order to get to know these programs and then use them, before that, it is necessary to get to know some of the main commands of programs.

 5.1 Program pwd